arsahasransu/statistics-short-exercise/docs/index.md

 mass = RooRealVar("m","m (GeV)",100,80,200)
 ```

-In the perfect world we would perfectly measure the exact mass of the particle in every single event.
+In the perfect world we would measure the exact mass of the particle in every single event.
 However, our detectors are usually far from perfect so there will be some resolution effect.
 Lets assume the resolution of our measurement of the invariant mass is 10 GeV (range 0-20 GeV) and call it "sigma"

 ```
 sigma = RooRealVar("resolution","#sigma",10,0,20)